aradhakrishnanGFDL/MDTF-diagnostics/CODE_OF_CONDUCT.md

 Our code of conduct policy for the project community members emphasizes on the following key ground rules:

-**1. Respect everyone's opinion and privacy;
+1. Respect everyone's opinion and privacy.
-**2. Every opinion has value;
+2. Every opinion has value.
-**3. Listen attentively to everyone's point of view;
+3. Listen attentively to everyone's point of view.

-Furthermore, the community needs to adhere to the following:
+Furthermore, our community members are expected to adhere to the following:

 * **1. Be friendly, patient, and welcoming**.
    We strive to be a community that welcomes and supports